Colour-Full/react-browser-logger/README.md

 import Logger from 'rulsoft-browser-logger'

 // define your logger
-const logger = Logger(serviceName, 'console', 'info'}
+const logger = Logger(serviceName, 'console', 'info')

 // You can access the browser data from the logger by using const browser = logger.browser